Odion Ighalo continues scoring run as Shanghai Shenhua hold Wuhan Zall | Goal.com

 The draw saw Shanghai Shenhua climb to the ninth spot on the table with seven points from six games.

-The attacker who was the top scorer during the Africa Cup of Nations qualifiers will be expected to play a huge role for the Super Eagles at the finals in Egypt.
+The attacker, who was the top scorer during the Africa Cup of Nations qualifiers, will be expected to play a huge role for the Super Eagles at the finals in Egypt in June and July.

 Nigeria are in Group B alongside Burundi, Guinea and Madagascar.